The Fable of the Dragon-Tyrant: Allegory and arguments

-The story argues that humans for most of history have lacked the tools to fight the monster of death, but now the capacity to fight it may exist.
+The story argues that humans for most of history have lacked the tools to fight the monster of aging and death, but advances in biotechnology put humanity in the same situation as the dragonologists in the story who discover a material harder than dragon scales: the potential to slow and even reverse ageing could be within reach.
 The fable thus addresses the themes of death acceptance and resignation to fate in the face of ageing and critiques the pro-aging trance.